DavidT3/XGA/docs/source/intro.rst

 This module also supports more complex analyses for specific object types; the easy generation of scaling relations, the measurement of gas masses for galaxy clusters, and the PSF correction of images for instance.

+If wish to contribute to XGA, or have feature suggestions, or any comments at all, then please go to the "Getting Support" section and submit an issue on GitHub/send me an email, I'll be happy to hear from you!